 - Grapeseed oil 515 grams 500 milliliters 2 cups

-Let lye mixture cool to 110 degrees F. Warm oils to 110 degrees F. When both are at the same temperature, slowly pour lye mixture into oils.
+1. Let lye mixture cool to 110 degrees Fahrenheit.
+Warm your oils to 110 degrees.
+When both are at the same temperature, slowly pour lye mixture into oils.
 Mix with a stick blender until trace, periodically scraping sides and bottom of pan with a spatula.
 I mix with short pulses of the blender, and it only takes about three minutes.

 The first time I made soap I used a whisk and my spatula, which I washed carefully later.
 Next time I used my stick blender.
 Once I felt sure that I was going to make soap regularly, I bought a used stick blender at Value Village for $5 and dedicated it to soap making.
 If you use a whisk, you can look forward to hours of stirring.
 I also have a couple of thrift-shop thermometers, one for the lye and one for the oils.
 I have also heard of people making soap by feel.
 When the containers of lye and oils feel similarly warm to the touch, you are good to go.